-In 2010, the Monterey Park City Council requested a proposal for the provision of Fire Protection, Paramedic, and Incidental Services from the Consolidated Fire Protection District of Los Angeles County (Fire District).
-In accordance with the guidelines approved by the Los Angeles County Board of Supervisors (Board) on July 13, 2010 for the preparation of such proposals, this feasibility study was prepared by the Fire District to outline for the Board the Fire District's preliminary recommendations for proposed staffing in the City of Monterey Park and to provide preliminary findings regarding the following:
+On July 24, 2012, the City Council of the City of Downey (City) voted to request a proposal for the provision of Fire Protection, Paramedic, and Incidental Services from the Consolidated Fire Protection District of Los Angeles County (Fire District).
+In accordance with the guidelines approved by the Los Angeles County Board of Supervisors (Board) on July 13, 2010 for the preparation of such proposals, this feasibility study was prepared by the Fire District to outline for the Board the Fire District's preliminary recommendations for proposed staffing in the City and to provide preliminary findings regarding the following:

-- reciprocal benefits to Los Angeles County and Fire District residents and businesses, as well as those of Monterey Park, including increased staffing and units that will be available to serve the Fire District and Monterey Park; - evaluation of any increased County risk exposures and costs, including but not limited to liability and workers compensation benefits, to ensure that the fee structure would include a proportional charge for such costs to the City of Monterey Park, and if appropriate, a charge back of any unique costs identified for the City's contract; and - evaluation of the City of Monterey Park's financial solvency, in consultation with the Auditor-Controller, using the City's last published Comprehensive Annual Financial Report (CAFR).
+- Reciprocal benefits to Los Angeles County and Fire District residents and businesses, as well as those of Downey, including increased staffing and units that will be available to serve the Fire District and the City; - Evaluation of any increased County risk exposures and costs, including but not limited to liability and workers compensation benefits, to ensure that the fee structure would include a proportional charge for such costs to the City, and if appropriate, a charge back of any unique costs identified for the City's contract; and - Evaluation of the City's financial solvency, in consultation with the Auditor-Controller, using the City's last published Comprehensive Annual Financial Report (CAFR), in the absence of a bond rating.

-If authorized by the Board, the Fire Chief would submit this feasibility study to the City of Monterey Park for review.
+If authorized by the Board, the Fire Chief would submit this feasibility study to the City for review.
 The City would then determine whether or not to proceed with negotiations for annexation to the Fire District.
 If the City decides to proceed, it would be required to sign a Reimbursement Agreement that ensures payment to the Fire District of its costs for evaluating the City's facilities, equipment, and vehicles to determine potential one-time costs of conversion to Fire District operation.

-If negotiations with the City are successful, the Fire District would return to your Board with final recommendations and request that the Board make application to the Local Agency Formation Commission (LAFCO) to annex the City of Monterey Park to the Fire District.
+If negotiations with the City are successful, the Fire District would return to your Board with final recommendations and request that the Board make application to the Local Agency Formation Commission (LAFCO) to annex the City to the Fire District.
 Appendix D outlines the steps in the annexation process.